aherbez/mammaltag/README.md

 ## How to try it

-I haven't tested it at all yet outside of my personal machine, but it should be possible to download the repo and do the following:
+I haven't tested it at all yet outside of my personal machine, but as long as you have Node and npm installed, you should be able to:

 - Install the dependencies with `npm install`
 - run the application with `npm run dev`